Key findings

 VESG, Vanguard Ethically Conscious International Shares Index ETF

 VESG is to VGS what VETH is to VAS, international developed market exposure with an ethical screen applied.
-At 0.18% it is the same price as VGS, making it one of the cheapest ethical international ETFs in Australia.
+At 0.18% it is priced in line with VGS at 0.18%, making it one of the cheapest ethical international ETFs in Australia.

 VGE, Vanguard FTSE Emerging Markets Shares ETF

 VGE gives exposure to emerging markets including China, India, Taiwan, South Korea, and Brazil.
-The top holdings include Taiwan Semiconductor (11.3%), Tencent (4.5%), and Alibaba (3.1%).
+The top holdings include Taiwan Semiconductor Manufacturing Co., Ltd. (14.02%), Tencent Holdings Limited (3.13%), Alibaba Group Holding Limited (2.45%).
 Emerging markets carry higher political and currency risk than developed markets, reflected in the 0.48% fee.

 VTS, Vanguard US Total Market Shares Index ETF